ekt24/MICB475_25W1_Team_5/Meeting Minutes/Nov_20.md

 # Meeting Minutes

 # To do
-* Wilcoxon on biomarkers to narrow down biomarkers, then build random forest model for biomarkers
+* Wilcoxon on biomarkers to narrow down biomarkers, then build random forest model for biomarkers; Run a for loop to test all biomarkers at once
 * We can figure out how to narrow down taxa after we get deseq results